mAAdhaTTah/wordpress-github-sync/README.md

 3. Allows non-technical writers to draft and edit a Jekyll site in WordPress's best-of-breed editing interface

+## WordPress GitHub sync might be able to do some other cool things:

+* Allow teams to collaboratively write and edit posts using GitHub (e.g., pull requests, issues, comments)

+* Allow you to sync the content of two different WordPress installations via GitHub

+* Allow you to stage and preview content before "deploying" to your production server

 ## How it works

 The sync action is based on two hooks: